The Dentzel carousel will be closed on Friday, July 4th. For more information about our historic carousel, visit our Carousel page >>

 • PHOTOGRAPHY & FILMING AT GLEN ECHO PARK

-The National Park Service issues the required permit, which has a non-refundable application fee of $90.
-Click here for the PDF form.
+When a permit is required, the National Park Service issues the permit; the Glen Echo Park Partnership does not issue permits.
+NPS permit applications have a non-refundable application fee of $90.
+Click here to visit the webpage with information and a link to the PDF form.
 (You will need Adobe Reader to access the form.)
-The Glen Echo Park Partnership DOES NOT issue permits.

 Directions for submitting the application to the NPS permit office are on the form.
 (DO NOT submit forms to the Glen Echo Park Partnership.
 We do not process permit applications.)
 If you have general questions or would like more information, please contact Franice Sewell at 703-289-2513.
-Allow at least 4 business days for a permit application to be processed and the permit issued.
-In addition, the NPS may charge a location fee (usually $50).
+Allow at least 5 business days for a permit application to be processed and the permit issued.
+In addition, the NPS may charge a location fee.
 You may find more information about NPS photography and filming fees here

 If you would like to film or take photographs inside the carousel building or the Spanish Ballroom, a location fee will also be charged by the Glen Echo Park Partnership.
 This fee is entirely separate from the NPS permit application fee and any location fees that the NPS might charge.
 The fee is $150/hour for either location, with a one hour minimum.
 The Partnership provides staff to open the spaces and monitor the shoot.* Keep in mind that during carousel season (May – September) the carousel is open to the public from 11 a.m. – 5 p.m. on weekends; therefore, photo shoots must take place outside these public hours.